We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They keep their prices down, they don’t have any brick-and-mortar locations, and they keep the bells and whistles straightforward.
 That means no insurance or free shipping.
 It also means you can get a pair of glasses, depending on your prescription, for as little as $7.

-Zenni Optical does offer a try-on feature you can use with your built-in camera, or a 3D try-on tool that you can use by uploading a video of yourself.
+Zenni Optical does offer a try-on feature you can use with your built-in camera.
+They also have a 3D try-on tool that you can use by uploading a video of yourself.

-In terms of lenses, they offer polycarbonate lenses and bifocal lenses, and high index lenses of 1.67 and 1.74 strength.
+In terms of lenses, they offer polycarbonate, bifocal lenses, and high index lenses of 1.67 and 1.74 strength.
 They also offer add-ons like blue-light-blocking lenses and light responsive lenses.
 They do not offer progressive lenses.

-They do throw in anti-scratch coating and UV protection for free and offer blue light protection starting at $16.95.
+They do throw in anti-scratch coating and ultraviolet (UV) protection for free.
+Blue light protection is available starting at $16.95.
 Zenni Optical does not sell contact lenses.

-Warby Parker is cheap, especially compared to what you pay in an optometrist’s office, but they are not the cheapest.
+Warby Parker is on the lower price end of eyewear retail, especially compared to what you pay in an optometrist’s office, but they are not the cheapest.
 You can expect to pay about $95 as a baseline for prescription eyeglasses, with the real bump in price coming from add-on features like high index lenses, the costs for which can range from $30 to $130.

 If you then decide to add on other features like lenses for blue light protection or light responsiveness, you can expect to pay at least $200.
 That said, Warby Parker is somewhat unique in that it’s considered an in-network provider for vision plans through UnitedHealthcare and other select insurance providers.

-Scout daily contacts cost $110 for a 90-day supply of two lenses, plus you’ll get a 6-day trial lens pack for $5 to start.
+Scout daily contacts cost $110 for a 90-day supply of two lenses, as well as a 6-day trial lens pack for $5 to start.
 Shipping on all of Warby Parker’s products, including their try-on program, is free.